charleschile/charles-codebook/英语pre.md

 The second tool is Multi-Factor Authentication (MFA): MFA requires users to provide additional verification (e.g., a code sent to a phone) beyond just a username and password.
 So Even if attackers obtain passwords through phishing, MFA can prevent them from gaining access to our accounts.

-Finally we should Keeping our software up to date, including email clients, web browsers, and operating systems, this helps to protect against phishing attacks that make use of software vulnerabilities.
+Finally we should Keep our software up to date, including email clients, web browsers, and operating systems, this helps to protect against phishing attacks that make use of software vulnerabilities.